 Mason Lane Ditch provides water from Oak Creek to 77 water users and 223 acres of irrigated land in Northern Arizona.
 The porosity of the soils that underly the five-mile ditch has resulted in severe leakage and seepage of water from the canal.
 These volumetric losses during conveyance threaten the ability of the diverted supply to meet agricultural water needs.
 To reduce these losses, this project installs a pipe for a mile-long section of the Mason Lane Ditch to reduce both transmission losses and the total volume of water diverted from Oak Creek.
-The project will be completed in partnership with The Nature Conservancy and the Mason Lane Water Users Association and is anticipated to start providing volumetric benefits of 679,835 m3/year (179,593,372 gallons/year) in 2022.
+The project will be completed in partnership with The Nature Conservancy and the Mason Lane Water Users Association and is anticipated to start providing volumetric benefits in 2023.